-Shooting on location in South Africa, the incentive will be calculated at 25% of Qualifying South African Production Expenditure (QSAPE), with a cap of R50 million will be applicable.
+Shooting on location in South Africa, the incentive will be calculated at 25% of Qualifying South African Production Expenditure (QSAPE), with a cap of R50 million.

-Foreign post-production with QSAPPE of R3 million and above the incentive is calculated at 25% of QSAPPE.
+Foreign post-production with QSAPPE of R15 million and above, the incentive is calculated at 25% of the QSAPPE.

-Foreign-owned qualifying productions and South African qualifying post-production work with the QSAPE and must be:
+Foreign-owned and South African qualifying post-production work with the QSAPE and must be:

 A minimum of R15 million for all qualifying production formats.

 A minimum of R12 million for level one (1) B-BBEE contributor status service companies.

 At least 21 calendar days and 50% of principal photography must be filmed in South Africa; for productions with a minimum QSAPE of R100 million, this requirement may be waived.

 The QSAPPE must be at least R1.5 million for all qualifying post-production activities:

 The post-production activities must be carried out in South Africa for at least 14 calendar days, this requirement is waived provided that a 100% of the post-production is conducted in South Africa.

 Applicant must have secured at least 80% of the total budget.